PHP-DI/PHP-DI/README.md

 The aim of PHP-DI is to make [*Dependency Injection*](http://en.wikipedia.org/wiki/Dependency_injection) as simple as possible with PHP.

-Unlike Zend\DI, Symfony Service Container or Pimple (though they are of a great inspiration), PHP-DI:
+Unlike Flow3, Zend\DI, Symfony Service Container or Pimple (though they are of a great inspiration), PHP-DI:

 * can be used by a monkey
+* is non-intrusive and compatible with any framework
 * is not limited to Services (anything can be injected)
 * uses annotations for code-readability and ease of use
-* can find and instantiate dependencies automatically (without configuration)
+* can find and instantiate dependencies automatically without configuration

 ## Features